usf-cs272-f25/usf-cs272-f25.github.io/_assignments/lab07.md

 1. You will remove the hints in the prompt you send to the ChatCompletion API
 1. Rather, you will passing the user's question directly to the LLM and provide hints in the style of "tool/function calling"
 1. You will add `tools` to the ChatCompletion request
-1. Your tool implementation will query ChromaDB and provide structured query results to the LLM
+1. Your tool implementation will query SQLite and provide structured query results to the LLM
 1. The LLM will use the results of the tool call to answer the user's question
 1. Include the token usage in your output, as with project05